robertobastone/ICE/README.md

 - Added try/exception statements
 ### Version 1.04 (March, 28 2020)
 - Improved try/exception statements and added logistic fit to overall national cases.
+### Version 1.05 (April, 4 2020)
+- Added cured, deceases and total number of cases (active cases + cured + deceased).
+The logistic fit is now done on the former data and managed in a different package.

 # How to run the script
 ## From terminal